orewafuad/ytdl-core/README.md

 YBD Project fork of `ytdl-core`.
 This fork is dedicated to improving the @DisTube fork.

-## Caution
+## ℹ️Announcements at this timeℹ️
+> [!NOTE]
-As of v5.0.4, related videos cannot be retrieved.
+> As of v5.0.5, related videos cannot be retrieved.
 This will be fixed later.

 ## Installation